- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-- Major Types of Therapies for Eating Disorders
+Levels & Types of Treatment for Eating Disorders

 Outpatient Eating Disorders Treatment

-This type of treatment is the least restrictive level of care.
-Men and women participating in outpatient programs may see a nutritionist, therapist and other recovery professionals approximately 2-3 times per week.
-This level of care can be helpful to those who need to continue to work or attend school.
-Outpatient treatment is also desirable for those who do not have the insurance to cover higher levels of care but are looking for assistance to stay in recovery.
+This level of care can be helpful if you need to continue to work or attend school.
+Outpatient treatment is also desirable if you do not have the right health insurance to cover higher levels of care but are looking for assistance to stay in recovery.

 Residential Eating Disorders Treatment